Flows from Economy to Environment

 - Apply shares to national residual flow totals, or apply emission factors to basin-level activity data

-- Adjust for treatment coverage and delivery ratios where data permit
+- Adjust for treatment coverage and delivery ratios where data permit (see tiered fallback methodology above)

 This methodology supports policy analysis by identifying: